RandyGaul/cute_framework/docs/topics/camera.md

 ?> You can flip the screen on the x-axis by negating the camera width when calling [`cf_camera_dimensions`](https://randygaul.github.io/cute_framework/#/camera/cf_camera_dimensions).
 You can also flip the screen on the y-axis by negating the second parameter, the camera height.

+## Coordinate System

+In games typically the center of the screen is defined as position `(0, 0)`, with the positive y-axis going up the screen.

 ## Moving the Camera

 When we move the camera it's look location points to a new position with [`cf_camera_look_at`](https://randygaul.github.io/cute_framework/#/camera/cf_camera_look_at).
 By default the camera starts out looking at the origin `(0, 0)`.
 If we make the camera look at `(100, 0)` everything on the screen will shift to the left by `100` units.